The 125 GeV Higgs signal at the LHC in the CP Violating MSSM: Results for the LHC Higgs signals

-(Again, a similar expression holds for the CPC-MSSM.)
-Thus, $R_{q-S}$ denotes the scalar part of the coupling, while $R_{q-PS}$ denotes the pseudo-scalar part.
+Here $R_{q-S}$ and $R_{q-PS}$ denote the scalar and pseudoscalar part of the Higgs Yukawa coupling, respectively.
 The full expressions for these terms can be found in the CPSuperH manual \cite{cpsuperh}.
-When $R_{\gamma \gamma }$ is plotted as a function of the $b$-quark couplings, $R_{b-S}$ and $ R_{b-PS}$, as shown in Fig.~\ref{fig:6}(a,b), one finds that there are solutions to the LHC Higgs data with both positive and negative couplings $R_{b-S}$, which is typical of the CPV-MSSM, unlike the case of the CPC-MSSM, which only allows for positive values.
-A similar behaviour is obtained for the dependence on the $t$-quark couplings, as shown in Fig.~\ref{fig:6}(c,d).
-Further, if one recalls that the coupling of top quark to the $h_1$ Higgs boson is inversely proportional to sin{$\beta$} (relative to the SM case) and that we have varied tan{$\beta$} from 1 to 20 (which implies sin{$\beta$} $\sim$ 1), it is not surprising to see that $R_{t-S}$ lies around unity.
-Needless to say, by definition, $R_{b-PS}$ and $R_{t-PS}$ are zero in the CPC-MSSM, whereas this is not so in the CPV-MSSM, where, however, their absolute values are much smaller than those for $R_{b-S}$ and $R_{t-S}$, respectively.
+When $R_{\gamma \gamma }$ is plotted as a function of the $b$-quark couplings, $R_{b-S}$ and $ R_{b-PS}$, as shown in Fig.\ref{fig:8}(a) and (b), one finds that there are solutions to the LHC Higgs data with both positive and negative values of $R_{b-S}$, which is typical of the CPV-MSSM, unlike the case of the CPC-MSSM, which only allows for positive values.
+A similar behavior is obtained for the dependence on the $t$-quark couplings, as shown in Fig.\ref{fig:8}(c) and (d).
+Further, if one recalls that the coupling of the top quark to the $h_1$ Higgs boson is inversely proportional to sin{$\beta$} (relative to the SM case) and that we have varied tan{$\beta$} from 1 to 30 (which implies sin{$\beta$} $\sim$ 1), it is not surprising to see that $R_{t-S}$ remains around unity.
+Needless to say, by definition, $R_{b-PS}$ and $R_{t-PS}$ are zero in the CPC-MSSM, whereas both of them are non-zero in the CPV-MSSM, although their absolute values are much smaller than those for $R_{b-S}$ and $R_{t-S}$, respectively.